jcoderltd/cjson/README.md

 ## Contributing

 We welcome ideas, feedback, and contributions.
 See CONTRIBUTE.md for guidelines.
 Changes to the specification should be proposed as CJSON Improvement Proposals (CIPs).

+## Quick Start for Developers of this repository

+If you're planning to contribute to this repo, this section is for you!

+Prerequisites: Java 24+.

+Build everything:

+- Windows (PowerShell): `./gradlew.bat build`
+- Linux/macOS: `./gradlew build`

+This compiles modules and produces schemas under cjson-schema-0/schemas/0.

+Run tests/examples:

+- `./gradlew.bat :cjson-tests:test` (or `./gradlew :cjson-tests:test`)

 ## License